 He’s been a debuff target for quite some time.
 Snares and traps can’t be used as frequently as before, and the Black Box add-on activation increased from ten to 15 seconds, amidst other changes.
 He remains a terrifying killer that is great for both veterans and new-ish players.

 While the Nurse is one of the hardest killers to play in Dead by Daylight, when you finally understand how she works, she’s very rewarding to play.

 Unlike Freddy, the Nurse can blink all the time thanks to her power, warping through most solid objects like walls, pallets, and generators.
-The downside to this is that if you use up the maximum range for her blink, you’ll need to wait two to three seconds before you can use it again.
+The downside to this is that if you use up the maximum range for her blink, you’ll be exhausted and need to wait two to three seconds before you can use it again.
 Once you get the hang of her power, loops and pallets are meaningless to you.

 Tier 2 Dead by Daylight Killers